 - 0 bit otherwise.

+- Measurement gap cancellation – 0 bit if higher layer parameter mg-CancellationDCI-1-3 is not configured; otherwise 1 bit as defined in Clause 10.6 in [5, TS 38.213].

 If scheduledCellComboListDCI-1-3 for the cell set is configured, zeros shall be appended to DCI format 1_3 if needed until the payload size equals the size of DCI format 1_3 that is determined by the configuration of the corresponding active bandwidth part(s) of the scheduled cells in the entry which results in the largest size among the entries in the higher layer parameter scheduledCellComboListDCI-1-3.

 If an SCell within the scheduled cell set is deactivated and the firstActiveDownlinkBWP-Id corresponding to the SCell is not set to dormant BWP, the UE determines the bitwidth of the fields in DCI format 1_3 based on a DL BWP provided by firstActiveDownlinkBWP-Id for the SCell.
 If the active DL BWP of an SCell within the scheduled cell set is a dormant DL BWP, or if an SCell within the scheduled cell set is deactivated and the firstActiveDownlinkBWP-Id corresponding to the SCell is set to dormant BWP, the UE determines the bitwidth of the fields in DCI format 1_3 based on a DL BWP provided by firstWithinActiveTimeBWP-Id for the SCell if provided; otherwise, based on a DL BWP provided by firstOutsideActiveTimeBWP-Id for the SCell.